aopsahl25/final_project/README.md

 @lmql.query
 def example1():
     '''lmql
     "Q:How tall is the Empire State Building?
-Give me just the height in feet without any other informaiton."
+Give me just the height in feet without any other information."
     "A: [ANSWER]"
     return ANSWER
     '''